neeraj-compchem/Ligand-parameterization/README.md

 Last updated on July 10, 2024

 ## Overview
 The data file and script notebooks should be present in the same directory.
-You can use the below-mentioned packages to reproduce the results.

 Notebook 1 (nb1_MVLR_analysis.ipynb)
 - Ligand feature analysis
 - MVLR model screening and sorting using the "Best subset selection" method
 - Prediction performance visualization
 - Performance summary plot
+:<br>
 Notebook 2 (nb2_reactivity_analysis.ipynb)
 - Univariate reactivity classification for selected features
 - Feature-wise threshold values

 # Packages requirements
 The following packages were present during code development in the Google Colab notebooks.
+Use of the same versions is recommended to reproduce the results.
 ```
 python = 3.10.12
 numpy = 1.25.2